ehoang0106/backup-user-powershell/README.md

-# QNAP Backup and Restore Powershell Script
+# QNAP Backup and Restore PowerShell Script
 This script helps the admin backup and restore the user's data to and from the QNAP network drive.
 This offers a convenient way to store important files offsite and restore them when needed.

 ## Features